will-pettifer/site/src/content/Dev Blog/Space Dog Fight Game.md

 cos(y)\approx\frac{\pi^2-4y^2}{\pi^2+y^2}
 $$

-This produces this graph, where blue is cosine, red is the formula:
+This produces this graph, where blue is $cos(x)$, red is the formula:

 ![](space-dog-sine-graph.png)

-Which can then be translated to account for the lack of repetition of the curve:
+Which can then be translated to account for the lack of repetition in the curve:

 ```csharp
 public static float Sin(float rad) => Cos(rad - TauOver4);